DarkOriole4/PIL_GraphicsEngine/README.md

 At any given moment, whatever is displayed for every frame is dictated by the "engine_cycle" function that's located in main.py.
 You can animate things in code using the `frame` variable.
 It acts as an ever-incrementing clock counter.

+To switch the 3D mesh that is displayed by the `draw_wireframe` funtion, change the filename at the end of `main.py`.
+You can choose among the models in the primitives folder:
+- `Cube.txt`
+- `Dodecahedron.txt`
+- `Torus.txt`

  ### There are a few functions that can be used to manipulate the engine:
 - You can change the color of any pixel on the screen by editing the `draw_frame(arr, frame)` function.